China 2008The Opposite House

 However, this has been lost in the Beijing of today, and the only outside space that is left is the bleak space at the foot of high-rise buildings.
 Therefore, we proposed a low-rise courtyard type hotel as a critique of the current conditions in Beijing.
 In addition to creating a layout for the entire area that is like a “courtyard house”, the hotel itself was designed like a courtyard house that has four groups of guestrooms positioned around the atrium.

-In order to create a special ambiance in the atrium, stainless steel mesh is suspended in such a manner that it appears like radial rays creating rich feeling space, and a traditional Chinese geometric pattern was printed on the entire glass façade.
+In order to create a special ambiance in the atrium, stainless steel mesh is suspended in such a manner that it appears like parabola creating rich feeling space, and a traditional Chinese geometric pattern was printed on the entire glass façade.
 Wood was used as much as possible for the interior of the guestrooms, reproducing the gentleness and softness of “courtyard house” residences of yesteryear.